barionleg/Xipho/faq.md

 takes care of all the other things, like play/pause and playing the tracks in the desired order.
 It's basically just simple file serving, which webservers like nginx or Apache do.

+## What is a mountpoint?
+A mountpoint is the path a resource such as a stream, or a static, or a generated file is is associated with.
+The mountpoint is used when accessing the the resource.
+Each mountpoint is associated with eactly one resource.

+Icecast allows virtually any number of sources to mount different mountpoints at the same time.
+This permits streaming a number of different streams or channels with different content.

+Mountpoints are created automatically when a resource is connected to them.
+There is no need to configure them at all.
+Mountpoints under "`/admin/`" are special as they provide the API, and administration interface.
+Mountpoints do not contain query parameters, or fragment identifiers.

+## What is a source?
+A source is a process that mounts a mountpoint.
+In simple words it is a software that connects a stream at a path on the Icecast server.

+The mountpoint is created as the software connects.
+Therefore if the source uses the default credentials (username "`source`", and the password from the `<source-password>` tag) there is no need to configure anything on the Icecast side.

 </div>

 <div class="article" id="setup" markdown="1">